topkecleon/telegram-bot-bash/doc/6_reference.md

 Edit a message means replace the content of the message in place.
 The message stay on the same position in the chat and keep the same message id.
+If new message  is the same than current message Telegram return error 400 with description "Bad Request: chat message is not modified"

 There is no need to use the same format when replace a message, e.g. a message sent with `send_normal_message` can be replaced with
 `edit_markdown_message` or `edit_html_message` and vice versa.